Altanis/polyscript/MEMORY_MODEL.md

     resides on the stack, the stack pointer is free to move around, and no reference counting occurs (escape analysis verifies that dangling references to `x` do not escape).
 If `x` resides on the heap, the reference counter is incremented.

-    3. Dereferencing a reference to `x`, such as `let y = *&x;` or `func(*&x)`, results in a deep copy.
+    3. Dereferencing a reference to `x`, such as `let y = *&x;` or `func(*&x)`, results in a shallow copy.
 The only exception is if the dereference is on the left hand of an Assignment operation, in which case a simple mutation occurs on `x`.

     4. Returning `x` from a function is not a traditional "use by value."
-Move semantics are invoked, and no deep copy occurs.
+Move semantics are invoked, and no shallow copy occurs.
     If `x` is heap allocated, the reference counter is not decremented, as `x` is moved.

+Consider a container `y`, which stores (heap) references to `a_1, a_2, a_3, ... a_n`.
+A "shallow copy" of `y` entails an increment in the reference counters for each reference, while a "deep copy" entails the underlying reference is cloned and replaced with a unique value.
+The language does not provide semantics for a deep copy, and this procedure must be implemented manually.

 3. Reference Counting